EthanMinton/megr2157-portfolio/docs/assignments/A03/index.md

 Source: [https://mechsimulator.com/tools/stress-concentration/](https://mechsimulator.com/tools/stress-concentration/)

 I began by making the choice of determining our ratio of the diameter of the pin hole to the width of the rectangular beam; the prompt specifically asks for a significant hole within the beam.
 So I chose the values of 0.5 inches for the width of the beam, paired with 0.2 inches for the diameter of the pin hole.
-The nominal stress that I will be using is the max stress value obtained through the Finite Element Analysis, 2.92 ksi.
+Because the original bar has a uniform cross section and no hole, I used the FEA stress of 2.92 ksi as the nominal stress away from the hypothetical hole.
 Using the equation provided, we can solve for our Kt value, which comes out to around 2.236.
 We can take this value and multiply it by the nominal stress value we mentioned prior to find our maximum stress value of 6.53 ksi.
 This would definitely fall below the threshold of 40 ksi from the aluminum yield strength, giving us a factor of safety of around 6.13.
 This sliced our safety factor in half.
 It communicates how, despite how overdesigned the original beam was, a simple pinhole within its structure could significantly affect our factor of safety.

 <img width="820" height="492" alt="Math Scratch Paper (21)" src="https://github.com/user-attachments/assets/18bf3256-b501-43d4-82c4-9f49b59d62d5" />

 ### 3.4 Modify Parameters of FEA (2157)

-To preface, the instructions mention altering the "load, thickness, height and width" as if we were handling a different shape like a triangular beam from the previous semester; I assume that the instructions want us to go out of our way to change the primary geometric constraints and axial force being applied to our beam.
+To preface, the instructions mention altering the "load, thickness, height and width" as if we were handling a different shape, like a triangular beam from the previous semester; I assume that the instructions want us to go out of our way to change the primary geometric constraints and axial force being applied to our beam.
 We were also instructed to keep our values for the material properties and fixtures the same.

 We understand that using the equation "("defl" * "A" * "E") / "F"" we can solve for the total length.
 I chose to change the values of the outer diameter, "do", to 0.75 inches, the inner diameter, "di", to 0.2 inches, and the force, "F", to 300 lbf.
 I specifically chose these 3 values to make it easier to predict.
 A larger outer diameter and smaller inner diameter create a much larger cross-sectional area.
 Being paired with a smaller force should mean that the produced length should be considerably longer than the initial length with our original values.